 - Hepatitis A & B

 - Rabies

 - Japanese Encephalitis (JE)

 - Tuberculosis

+- Covid-19

-Some travel doctors recommend vaccination against Hep A for travellers to Thailand, but not Hep B. Hep B can occur in apes (there are almost 100 gibbons at the rescue center) and therefore there is a potential risk.
+Some travel doctors recommend vaccination against Hep A for travellers to Thailand, but not Hep B. Hep B can occur in apes and therefore there is a potential risk.
 Although no cases have been recorded so far at WFFT, please discuss this with your travel doctor.
 A vaccination is available that combines Hep A and Hep B.

 It is mandatory for all PAT Clinic volunteers to have a current rabies vaccination.
-It is not essentially required to volunteer at our WRC, ER or HOSP projects, however we highly recommend it as a precaution when visiting Thailand where it is present in many street dogs throughout the country.
+It is not essentially required to volunteer at our WRC or ER projects, however we highly recommend it as a precaution when visiting Thailand where it is present in many street dogs throughout the country.